kevinolega/homepage/now.md

 {% include now-greeting.html %}
 {% include now-link.html %}
 <h3>work</h3>
-<p>I work as a digital marketing project manager.</p>
+<p>I work as a digital project manager, overseeing the creation and development of websites and digital marketing campaigns.
+My role includes optimizing email newsletters, social media, and video services to grow audiences, conducting SEO keyword research, and planning and creating content to enhance search engine rankings.</p>
 <p><a href="https://olega.org/n/">I'm not accepting additional work and business proposals</a>.</p>
 <p>I operate from Metro Manila.</p>
 <h3>projects</h3>
-<p>I built <a href="https://callcentertrainingtips.com">Call Center Training Tips</a> to teach basic job skills and allow low-income Filipinos to communicate confidently, qualify for high-paying jobs, and eventually become financially secure.</p>
+<p>I created <a href="https://callcentertrainingtips.com">Call Center Training Tips</a> with the mission of helping low-income Filipinos acquire basic job skills and become financially secure.
+Through the website and video tutorials, I provide comprehensive training in communication and customer service, preparing students to qualify for high-paying jobs.
+In addition, I offer personalized mentoring to dedicated students, helping them achieve their career goals.</p>
 <p>I'm working on improving my skills in project management, SEO, video, and email marketing.</p>
 <p>I rarely leave home and say <a href="https://olega.org/n">no to all invitations and requests</a>.</p>
 <h3>fitness</h3>